wanghaisheng/responsive-landing-page-starter/content/blog/en/integrating-the-conversation-api-with-wechat-dr.md

 ---
 In this blog post, we’ll show you how to use the Conversation API to establish an external communication channel with your application and demonstrate how to do so using WeChat.

-We will use WeChat’s public API and connect it to the Conversation API to enable two-way messaging between a WeChat client and a Nexmo client, using **custom events**.
+We will use WeChat’s public API and connect it to the Conversation API to enable two-way messaging between a WeChat client and a Vonage client, using **custom events**.

 Please refer to this [GitHub repository](https://github.com/nexmo-community/conversation-api-wechat-integration) for our reference integration.